 The Board's principal purpose is to provide the required leadership of the Company, to set the present and future strategy of the Company and to ensure proper oversight and accountability.
-Throughout 2018, the Board comprised six directors, three of whom holding Executive positions, that is, Mr Anthony S. Diacono (Executive Director), Mr Anthony J. Duncan (Executive Director) and Mr Godwin A. Borg (Executive Director) and three holding Non-Executive positions, Mr Joseph F.X.
+During 2019, the Board comprised six directors, three of whom holding Executive positions, that is, Mr Anthony S. Diacono (Executive Director), Mr Anthony J. Duncan (Executive Director) and Mr Godwin A. Borg (Executive Director) (resigned on the 2nd July 2019) and three holding Non-Executive positions, Mr Joseph F.X.
 Zahra (Non-Executive Director), Mr Joseph Zammit Tabona (Non-Executive Director), and Laragh Cassar (Non-Executive Director).
-All of the directors were nominated by the shareholders and appointed automatically with effect from the annual general meeting held on the 28 May 2018.
+All of the directors were nominated by the shareholders and appointed automatically with effect from the annual general meeting held on the 27 May 2019.

+The Board is composed of persons who have the necessary characteristics and experience to render them fit and proper to direct the business of the Company.
 The presence of the executive directors on the Board is designed to ensure that the Board has direct access to the individuals having the prime responsibility for the executive management of the Company and the implementation of approved policies.
 Each director is provided with the information and explanations as may be required by any particular agenda item.